 - 1. While disassembled, open inlet of water service to flush out valve body and service line of debris. - Replace old cartridge assembly with new cartridge assembly.
-Push the cartridge into bore in body making sure o-rings seal tight against both the cartridge and body. - Replace friction ring, spring, spring disc and bell housing.
-(Make sure friction ring is installed with raised edge facing up).
+(For sizes 11⁄4"-2", place cartridge o-ring into body bore and line up cartridge tab with slot in body).
+Push the cartridge into bore in body making sure o-rings seal tight against both the cartridge and body. - 3.
+Replace friction ring, spring, spring disc and bell housing.
+(For sizes 1⁄2"-1", make sure friction ring is installed with raised edge facing up).
 Tighten bell housing onto body by threading clockwise. - 4.
 Turn adjustment bolt into bell housing to old setting. - 5.
 Enter dwelling and turn on several faucets. - 6.
 Turn on water service.
 Let water run for several seconds then turn off faucets in dwelling. - Adjust regulator to desired pressure by turning adjustment bolt clockwise (into bell housing) to raise pressure or counterclockwise (out of bell housing) to lower pressure.
-NOTE: When reducing pressure open a downstream faucet to relieve pressure. - 8.
+NOTE: When reducing pressure, open a downstream faucet to relieve pressure. - 8.
 Tighten locknut when desired pressure is achieved.